 Any officer of the Exchange may be removed, with or without cause, by the Board.
 Such removal shall be without prejudice to the contractual rights of the affected officer, if any, with the Exchange.

-Section 5.3 Chairman of the Board
+Section 5.3 Chair of the Board

-The Chairman of the Board shall preside at all meetings of the Board at which the Chairman is present.
-The Chairman shall exercise such other powers and perform such other duties as may be assigned to the Chairman from time to time by the Board.
+The Chair of the Board shall preside at all meetings of the Board at which the Chair is present.
+The Chair shall exercise such other powers and perform such other duties as may be assigned to the Chair from time to time by the Board.

 Section 5.4 Chief Executive Officer